-1.2.3.
-Victorian Poetry-Types
+2.5.3 Victorian Poetry - Types

-Victorian Poetry employs every kind of verse forms in the language and exploits every form of poetic subgenres (genre means literary type, therefore subgenre is a particular narrower form of the specific genre).
+Victorian Poetry employs every kind of verse form in the language, and exploits every form of poetic subgenres (genre means literary type, therefore subgenre is a particular narrower form of the specific genre).
 However, the most popular were dramatic monologue, the verse novel sonnets, Arthurian poetry, domestic poems and pastoral elegy.
-In the realm of Victorian poetry, one would observe numerous types that nevertheless enhanced the genre.
-We will be discussing the major types of Victorian Poetry.
+You will at once notice a cluster of new and different types than what you have so long encountered in your study of English poetry.
+In the realm of Victorian poetry, one would observe numerous types that embellished the genre of poetry.
+We will be discussing the major types of Victorian Poetry below: